 All results shown below are based on the following parameter values: $N_a = 400$, $N_s = 200$ and $N_r = 100$ (see parameter sensitivity tests in Appendix A).
-We have also checked that the selected analogues span the whole period evenly and do not preferentially arise from a specific multidecadal period such as the data-rich recent one (see Appendix B).
+We have also checked that the selected analogues span the whole period evenly and do not preferentially arise from a specific multidecadal period such as the recent data-rich one (see Appendix B).
 As we are interested in separating the TX dynamic component from any forced thermodynamic residual (due for instance to changes in the external forcing), we need to remove a local estimate of the forced TX component before applying dynamical adjustment.
-In a sense, the TX dynamic component (DYN{CF} thereafter) represents the effect of atmospheric circulation on the TX anomaly
+In a sense, the TX dynamic component (DYN{CF} thereafter) represents the effect of atmospheric circulation on the TX anomaly in the counterfactual world (the world with no human influence on climate).
+As one of the objectives of this approach is to rely exclusively on observations (and/or reanalyses), we apply a Loess-based smoother (see Sect.
+2.3) to TX daily observations to remove the lowfrequency trend (for all grid points) that we hypothesize to be primarily due to external forcing (Hawkins et al., 2020; Sect.
+2.3).

-- 195 in the counterfactual world (the world with no human influence on climate).
-As one of the objectives of this approach is to rely exclusively on observations (and/or reanalyses), we apply a Loess-based smoother (see section 2.3) to TX daily observations to remove the low-frequency trend (for all grid-points) that we hypothesize to be primarily due to external forcing (Hawkins et al. 2020; Section 2.3). - 200 Our physical interpretation of the TX dynamic component is that it represents the "mean" contribution of the atmospheric circulation pattern, including both direct (advection) and indirect (e.g local feedbacks) effects, in the counterfactual world.
-Here, the use of "mean" is simply associated with an average over multiple linear combinations of TX anomalies arising from a large of number of days having different ocean and/or land surface conditions. - 205 We then interpret the residual component (RESTOT) as being the sum of three contributions.
-The first one (RESTRD) is the externally-forced TX component that has been removed before applying dynamical adjustment.
-The residual component also includes any TX changes due to a local or remote contribution associated with internal variability (RESINT).
+Our physical interpretation of the TX dynamic component is that it represents the "mean" contribution of the atmospheric circulation pattern, including both direct (advection) and indirect (e.g local feedbacks) effects, in the counterfactual world.
+Here, the use of "mean" is simply associated with an average over multiple linear combinations of TX anomalies arising from a large number of days having different ocean and/or land surface conditions.

+We then interpret the residual component (RES{TOT}) as being the sum of three contributions.
+The first one (RES{TRD}) is the externally forced TX component that has been removed before applying dynamical adjustment.
+The residual component also includes any TX changes due to a local or remote contribution associated with internal variability (RES{INT}).
 For example, the local contribution includes local processes such as those associated with land surface feedbacks linked to soil moisture or snow cover anomalies.
-The remote contribution includes any TX change related to thermal advection changes due to mean - 210 flow advection of anomalous zonal and meridional TX gradients caused by internal variability (for example due to anomalous oceanic air masses).
-The last contribution (RES{FRC}) includes thermal horizontal advection changes related to externally-forced changes in zonal and meridional TX gradients as well as forced changes in other factors such as radiative processes and vertical advection anomalies (Pfahl and Wernli, 2012; Quinting and Reeder, 2017).
-The estimation of RES{INT} and RES{FRC} can be obtained by running the dynamical adjustment twice: firstly, with the TX forced response removed (as - 215 previously described) and secondly with the observed raw TX.
+The remote contribution includes any TX change related to thermal advection changes due to mean flow advection of anomalous zonal and meridional TX gradients caused by internal variability (for example due to anomalous oceanic air masses).
+The last contribution (RESFRC) includes thermal horizontal advection changes related to externally forced changes in zonal and meridional TX gradients as well as forced changes in other factors such as radiative processes and vertical advection anomalies (Pfahl and Wernli, 2012; Quinting and Reeder, 2017).
+The estimation of RES{INT} and RES{FRC} can be obtained by running the dynamical adjustment twice: firstly, with the TX forced response removed (as previously described) and secondly with the observed raw TX.
 The RES{FRC} contribution can then be estimated by subtracting the former TX dynamic component (from the counterfactual world) from the latter one (from the factual world).
-Finally, RES{INT} can be estimated as: